 The higher cost of alternatives has historically been the primary reason for the continued use of chlorine in pools .
 But the expense of an Oxygen Pools program are comparable to any other available treatment program, including chlorine.
 Most pool owners, when calculating their annual costs of chemicals, think of the cost of chlorine only.
 But there are many additional chemicals such as clarifiers, algaecides, stabilizers, stain preventers and balancers that are the hidden costs of a chlorine pool.

 It’s when a pool suddenly turns green or cloudy that most money is spent trying to regain control of the water.
-Oxygen Pools provides simple, affordable pool water that doesn’t “get away” from our customers and minimizes those emergency costs by automatically adding residual oxidizer to the water continuously.
+Oxygen Pool products provide simple, affordable pool water that doesn’t “get away” from our customers and minimizes those emergency costs by automatically adding residual oxidizer to the water continuously.

 What Is An Oxygen Pool?

-Oxygen Pools use a combination of high velocity ozone injection (O3 Oxygen) to provide a residual level of hydrogen peroxide in the water.
-Ozone, peroxide, dissolved oxygen and hydroxyl radicals are all created as oxidizers in the water and will oxidize much faster than chlorine (many times faster).
+Oxygen Pools use a patented high velocity ozone injection (O3 Oxygen) to provide multiple layers of oxidation in the water.
+Saturated ozone, hydrogen peroxide, dissolved oxygen and hydroxyl radicals are all created as oxidizers in the water and will oxidize much faster than chlorine (many times faster) and create a measurable residual of oxidizer in the water.

 The most important aspect of an Oxygen-based system is that are no toxins created in the process of treating the water.
 The by-products of the Oxygen Pools program are oxygen and water.